tkw1536/blog.guys.wtf/content/2025/07/08/go-empty-struct.md

 For one, this benchmark is rather synthetic and only tests insertion and lookup.
 Even leaving alone this particular benchmark it can be said that since go is a compiled language, optimizations should happen under the hood.
 If the compiler could optimize both cases, it would make it mostly a stylistic choice if you want to use `struct{}` or `bool`.
-Specifically in this case both implementation expose the same methods - so here it doesn't matter.
+Furthermore in this case both implementations expose the same method set - meaning the stylistic choice would not effect anything outside the HashSet implementation itself.

 But how could the compiler optimize the `bool` case?
 It would have to prove that the `false` value is never used.